-Additional basic rules new to MLA 2016
+Additional basic rules for MLA

 For online sources, you should include a location to show readers where you found the source.
 Many scholarly databases use a DOI (digital object identifier).
 Use a DOI in your citation if you can; otherwise use a URL.
 Delete "http://" from URLs.
 The DOI or URL is usually the last element in a citation and should be followed by a period.
 All works cited entries end with a period.